reifl/pi-pico-adafruit-neopixels/README.md

 See the Adafruit Neopixel library documentation on the various resources.
 Note that the <code>begin()</code> method is only kept for compatibility reasons but has no effect.
 On the pico a dedicated pio statemachine is seized and started at the very first <code>show()</code> command of the object.

-The examples that work are "simple", "strandtest_wheels" and .... for the owner of the Maker Pi PICO board of Cytron the xample e"onboard_cytron" that gives a nice colorful show on the built in neopixel (a strand of length 1 on PIN 28).
+The examples that work are "simple", "strandtest_wheels" and .... for the owner of the Maker PI PICO board of Cytron the example "onboard_cytron" that gives a nice colorful show on the built in neopixel (a strand of length 1 on PIN 28).

 ## Resources (specific to the pico port)
 Each object seizes a pio/sm pair at the moment of the first call to the "show" method.
 It uses the SDK calls <code>pio_claim_unused_sm</code>, <code>pio_can_add_program</code> to find unused statemachines and unused instruction space on the pio's.